 …and entertained kids with magic tricks.

 These details about the Harrops may seem tangential to Doris’s story, but I’ve included them in case someone else out there has a birth certificate with Leon Lewis Harrop’s signature on it.
-There’s a chance the good doctor signed more than one fake birth certificate.
+There’s a chance the good doctor signed more than one fake birth record.

 Although I did end up figuring out who Doris’s mother was, I don’t know how she or Hallard knew Dr. Harrop.
 I also only have theories about Dr. Harrop’s connection to the Cruikshanks.
 Maybe someone out there reading this will have some answers.
 Please contact me if you do.